If you’re looking for Asian picnic food ideas, look no further than the rice paper roll.

 - Place the rice paper sheet on a damp tea towel.

 - Tear a suitable size of lettuce leaf and place it near the top of the rice paper round.
-Use the leaf to wrap your noodle and vegetable fillings to protect the wrapper.
+Use the leaf to wrap your noodles and vegetable fillings to protect the wrapper.
 If adding nuts for crunch, keep them in the middle of this bundle.

 - Fill your lettuce leaf with fillings.